antoniomarinb/VT-BULK/README.md

 python vt-sbs.py [-e {extension} | -u | -f | --unsafe-only | --full-report] PATH_TO_FILE

 CURRENT PROGRAM FUNCTIONALITY:
-  - Get file detections in bulk via the VirusTotal API
+  - Get file detections in bulk via the VirusTotal API.
+  - Send files for scanning to VirusTotal (and show results).

 TODO:
+  - Scan entire file depth, instead of superficial level.
+URGENT!!!!
+  - Create detailed scan dump in a file.
-  - Store file detection details in .json files
+  - Store file detection details in .json files.
-  - Reduce the amount of API usage by not requesting recently scanned files
+  - Reduce the amount of API usage by not requesting recently scanned files.
   - Add the ability to scan files, not just request info.
   - Maybe bulk scan URLs in a future?
   - UI in a far future.